guardianproject/orbot/README.md

 and others around the world.
 Learn more: https://guardianproject.info/

 ***********************************************
-Tor protects your privacy on the internet by hiding the connection between your Internet address and the services you use.
+Tor protects your privacy on the Internet by hiding the connection between your Internet address and the services you use.
 We believe Tor is reasonably secure, but please ensure you read the instructions and configure it properly.
 Learn more at https://torproject.org/